pythoncapi/pythoncapi/doc/bad_api.rst

 type_getattro() <https://bugs.python.org/issue25750>`_.

-Borrowed references are a problem whenever there is no reference to borrow: they assume that a reified object already exists (and thus have a positive refcout), so that it is just borrowed.
+Borrowed references are a problem whenever there is no reference to borrow: they assume that a referenced object already exists (and thus have a positive refcount), so that it is just borrowed.

 :ref:`Tagged pointers <tagged-pointer>` are an example of this: since there is no concrete ``PyObject*`` to represent the integer, it cannot easily be